Full-Stack Media Ecology

 In its particularizing, identity-constructing nature, doesn’t the metricization of identity into uniform categories precisely do the work of differentiating, othering, and ultimately alienating various “bubbles” or “comunities” (as we say today, rather than classes)

 And that’s where it ends, mid sentance!
 To be picked up, no doubt, in some other piece soon to be released here.
-Off the top of my head, were I to write this today I’d go from Kenneth Gergen into the technoshaminism subcultures of the ’90s as illustrative of why the “The Matrix” aesthetic framing of the documentary was already well understood over a quarter-century before it came out. 🙂
+Off the top of my head, were I to write this today I’d go from Kenneth Gergen into the technoshaminism subcultures of the ’90s (update! added link!) as illustrative of why the “The Matrix” aesthetic framing of the documentary was already well understood over a quarter-century before it came out. 🙂

 1 Comment